Staggering Volumes of Data Rule the Roost

-While it’s true that small businesses have less self-generated data when compared to big fish like Facebook, Amazon and Google, SMEs (Small to Medium Enterprises) are more suited to handle and act upon big data.
+While it’s true that small businesses have less self-generated data when compared to big fish like Facebook, Amazon, and Google, SMEs (Small to Medium Enterprises) are more suited to handle and act upon big data.
 The small size of these firms makes them agiler and they can take action quickly based on data-driven analysis.

 #1: Gain an in-depth understanding of your Clients

 Thanks to big data, you can now get a clear picture of what makes your customer tick.
-Why they buy, how they shop, why they abandon a cart, what they’ll purchase next, what makes them refer your business to their friends and so on.
+Why they buy, how they shop, why they abandon a cart, what they’ll purchase next, which makes them refer your business to their friends and so on.

 Improving a product or service based on customer feedback is as easy as 1-2-3.
 You can make use of both conventional data like sales data or other new forms of data like browser logs, social media posts, text analytics or large, public domain data (like census data).

 The Emergence & Relevance of Social Media Data

 Consider social media data as a mirror to your client’s mindset.
 If they are happy or satisfied with a particular product or service, they are likely to tweet or post about it on their social networks.
 It’s an easy and often cheap way to analyze customer activities and to target a niche audience.
 And, it’s time you start data mining on social media.

 #2: Identify and Stay on Top of Trends